 St. Philip's College

 Founded in 1898, St. Philip's College is a 2-year, public college listed among historically black colleges.
-St. Philip's College, part of the Alamo Community College system, offered more than 60 different associate's degree programs and numerous certificate programs to a student population over 10,000 in 2009-2010.
+St. Philip's College, part of the Alamo Community College system, offered associate's degree programs and numerous certificate programs to a student population of over 12,000 in 2016-2017.

 As one of the fastest growing colleges in Texas, St. Philip's College offers flexible class schedules for working and beginning students.
-The Allied Health Department at St. Philip's College offers associate's degree and certificate programs in 13 areas of study, including the associate's degree program in radiography technology.
+The Health and Biosciences Institute at St. Philip's College offers associate's degree and certificate programs in 16 areas of study, including the associate's degree program in radiography technology.

 Associate of Applied Science in Radiography Technology

 This 2-year program, which includes summers, provides students with an advanced understanding of radiography.
 Learners explore how radiographers use diagnostic medical imaging equipment to produce x-rays, sonographs and related radiography materials.
 Students learn to use equipment and position patients.
-Courses include human anatomy and physiology, science and radiography basics, patient care management, radiographic imaging principles, computer information systems and radiographic imaging equipment.
+Courses include human anatomy and physiology, science and radiography basics, patient care management, radiographic imaging principles and radiographic imaging equipment.
 General education classes, such as psychology, sociology, composition, humanities, history and algebra, are also included.

 In addition to coursework, participants are assigned to a local clinic or hospital to gain supervised hands-on experience working with the equipment.
 Students are also expected to participate in multiple practicum experiences.
 In the final semester of the program, learners attend a radiologic technology seminar.